 A visit to Nagoya is incomplete without a bowl of earthy miso noodles.
 Join the city’s chorus of slurping noodle lovers by heading to the nearest branch of the city’s famed noodle chain Yamamotoya Honten and ordering a dish such as miso-nikomi udon – thick noodles stewed in a rich red miso broth.

 THE RESTAURANT: Garden Restaurant Tokugawaen

 Perhaps Nagoya’s most atmospheric venue, Garden Restaurant Tokugawaen is a serene enclave overlooking an elegant lake and Edo-era landscaped gardens, complete with a network of traditional Japanese buildings linked by lantern-lit stone garden walkways.
 French food is served in the grand restaurant, while there are also contemporary Japanese tearooms.

 THE THEME PARK: Legoland

-Nagoya is home to Japan’s first Legoland theme park, which opened last April.
+Families wondering what to do in Nagoya should take note that the city is home to Japan’s first Legoland theme park, which opened in 2017.
 Don’t miss Miniland, created from 10 million plastic Lego blocks, with highlights including mini versions of Tokyo Tower, Kyoto’s Kiyomizudera temple and Nagoya Castle.